hexarc-software/hexarc-pact/README.md

 * Charged with advanced types.
 Not only simple DTOs but enums, generics, tagged union, etc.

 ## Type System
-The Pact type system based on the .NET CLR types with some bespoke ones for the best development experience.
+The Pact type system is based on the .NET CLR types with some bespoke ones for the best development experience.

 What's inside the Pact type system: